Nurofen Express, 200 mg capsules 16 pcs

 Overdose

-In children, symptoms may occur after a dose greater than 400 mg/kg body weight.
-In adults the dose-dependent effect is less pronounced.
-The half-life of the drug in overdose is 1.5 to 3 hours.
+In children, symptoms may occur after taking a dose exceeding 400 mg/kg body weight.
+In adults, the dose-dependent effect is less pronounced.
+The half-life of the drug in case of overdose is 1.5 – 3 hours.

 Symptoms such as tinnitus, headache and gastrointestinal bleeding may occur.
-In more severe cases, there are manifestations of the central nervous system, in particular, drowsiness, occasionally – excitement, as well as disorientation or coma.
+In more severe cases, manifestations from the central nervous system are observed, in particular, drowsiness, occasionally agitation, as well as disorientation or coma.
 In rare cases, seizures occur.
-In cases of severe poisoning metabolic acidosis and increased prothrombin time may develop, which is probably due to the interaction of ibuprofen and circulating blood clotting factors.
-Acute renal failure, liver tissue damage, decreased BP, respiratory depression and cyanosis may occur.
+In cases of severe poisoning, metabolic acidosis and an increase in prothrombin time may develop, which is likely due to interactions between ibuprofen and circulating coagulation factors.
+Acute renal failure, liver tissue damage, decreased blood pressure, respiratory depression, and cyanosis may occur.
 In patients with bronchial asthma, exacerbation of this disease is possible.

-The treatment: should be symptomatic and supportive, with mandatory provision of airway patency, ECG monitoring and basic vital signs until the patient’s condition normalizes.
+Treatment: should be symptomatic and supportive, with mandatory airway management, ECG monitoring and vital signs until the patient’s condition returns to normal.

-The oral administration of activated charcoal or gastric lavage within one hour of taking a potentially toxic dose of ibuprofen is recommended.
-If ibuprofen has already been absorbed, alkaline drinking may be prescribed in order to eliminate the acidic ibuprofen derivative by the kidneys.
-Frequent or prolonged seizures should be controlled with intravenous diazepam or lorazepam.
-In worsening bronchial asthma, the use of bronchodilators is recommended.
+Oral use of activated charcoal or gastric lavage is recommended within one hour after taking a potentially toxic dose of ibuprofen.
+If ibuprofen has already been absorbed, an alkaline drink may be prescribed to eliminate the acidic derivative of ibuprofen by the kidneys.
+Frequent or prolonged seizures should be treated with intravenous diazepam or lorazepam.
+If bronchial asthma worsens, the use of bronchodilators is recommended.

 ---|---|